 Northshore University Health Sys Doreen E Chapman Center is a methadone clinic in Evanston, IL.
-It is situated in Cook County at Evanston Hospital, 2650 Ridge Avenue, 60201 zip.
-Northshore University Health Sys Doreen E Chapman Center provides outpatient detoxification, outpatient day treatment or partial hospitalization and regular outpatient treatment.
-Northshore University Health Sys Doreen E Chapman Center provides suboxone prescription, buprenorphine detox and naltrexone administration.
-Other than methadone treatment, Northshore University Health Sys Doreen E Chapman Center offers marital/couples counseling, hepatitis education, counseling and support and health education services.
+It is located in Cook County at Evanston Hospital, 2650 Ridge Avenue, 60201 zip.
+Northshore University Health Sys Doreen E Chapman Center provides outpatient day treatment or partial hospitalization, outpatient detoxification and regular outpatient treatment.
+Northshore University Health Sys Doreen E Chapman Center provides buprenorphine detox, suboxone prescription and naltrexone administration.
+Other than methadone treatment, Northshore University Health Sys Doreen E Chapman Center offers hepatitis education, counseling and support, substance use education and health education services.
 Northshore University Health Sys Doreen E Chapman Center provides medication-assisted treatment to women and men.

 Services such as intervention, counseling, relapse prevention, behavior therapy and other support services are commonly found in methadone clinics throughout Illinois.
 A methadone clinic may be part of a larger addiction treatment center, and as such, may have all of the services found in Evanston drug rehabs.